uchicago-dsi/compostable-disintegration-analysis/README.md

 - **Raw**:
   - `Compiled Field Results - CFTP Gathered Data.xlsx`: A comprehensive untidy spreadsheet that includes raw data collected from additional 5 trials along with details about the items/products tested.
+  - Includes additional raw files which are .csv sheets extracted from the above-mentioned `Compiled Field Results - CFTP Gathered Data.xlsx' data for easier access.
+This is functionally redundant.

 **1.1.2 Finalized Datasets**